topfreegames/Will.IAM/pkg/client/README.md

 })
 ```

-Now you just only need to expose a /am
+Now you only need to expose a /am
 I recommend to use an internal port and not expose to the internet.
-(On the hub you set the internal cluster dns to the service)
+(On the hub you set the internal cluster DNS to the service)
 ```go
 func (s *Server) runInternal() {
 	mux := http.NewServeMux()